mccafj/MovieLens-Recommendation-System/README.md

 # Overview

-Using the __["small" dataset](https://grouplens.org/datasets/movielens/latest/)__ from __[MovieLens](https://movielens.org/)__, which contains explicit user ratings, movie titles, genres, etc., we were able to produce a model-based collaborative filtering recommendation system that allows for user input and will return the top 5 recommendations of movies from the dataset that the use has not yet rated.
+Using the __["small" dataset](https://grouplens.org/datasets/movielens/latest/)__ from __[MovieLens](https://movielens.org/)__, which contains explicit user ratings, movie titles, genres, etc., we were able to produce a model-based collaborative filtering recommendation system that allows for user input and will return the top 5 recommendations of movies from the dataset that the user has not yet rated.
 Our process involved using the Surprise Python scikit library to process data and iterate through multiple recommender algorithms (including SVD and SVD++), using GridSearch, cross-validation and root mean square error (RMSE) to decide on our best-performing model.
 Our final model used a tuned SVD algorithm with an RMSE of 0.8457.
 We also created a content-based filtering model, using TF-IDF Vectorizer and cosine similarity, to address the "cold start" problem inherent in collaborative filtering models.
 With this model, a user who is not already in the dataset can input a known movie from the dataset and be returned 5 movie recommendations to choose from.

 <a id='bidness'></a>